wordkarin/tic-tac-toe/README.md

 - The user in these stories is really just other JavaScript code -- your Jasmine tests in wave one, and other Backbone code in later waves.
 - Some of these stories likely map 1-to-1 to individual functions, while others describe certain aspects of how a single function should behave.
 - Just because a particular noun (e.g. player) is used in these stories, doesn't mean that it needs to exist as a specific class/concept in the code.
 The simplest approach to this problem would not involve creating player objects.

+To keep things simple, your code should live in a single JavaScript file (e.g. `src/game.js`).
+For the first wave you should implement the Tic-Tac-Toe game with the "object-oriented" style used for the [Scrabble](https://github.com/AdaGold/js-scrabble) project.

 #### Testing Requirements
 You should strive to follow the TDD approach when building this application.
 Whenever you decide that a new function is necessary to implement one or another feature, you should begin by writing tests for that function.